wheelodex/wheelodex/api.md

                 # - whether keywords are space- or comma-separated
                 # - whether Description is a header field or the body
                 # - types of namespace packages used
+                # - whether there's a license file in dist-info?
             }

             /pydist.json - On-demand creation of metadata 3.0 file ???